adamgrbac/contact-tracing-vic/README.md

 ## Scripts

-* contact-tracing-email.py - The main script that does the heavy lifting.
+* contact-tracing-vic.py - The main script that does the heavy lifting.
-	*  Example usage - `python contact-tracing-email.py`
+	*  Example usage - `python contact-tracing-vic.py`
 * utils.py - Some helper functions to clean up the code, imported as a package.

 ## Packages Used

-* bs4
+* datetime
 * pandas
 * requests
 * sqlite3